Jason-B-Jiang/where-is-iss/README.md

 - (C) Two tables are initialized in a Redshift Serverless data warehouse, `iss_last_position` and `iss-avg-speed`, to query the *previous day's* last recorded location + average hourly speed respectively.
 A Lambda function (`update-redshift-tables`) is triggered to run everytime the `iss-avg-speed` S3 bucket is updated, inserting the previous day's last recorded location and hourly speed into their respective Redshift tables.

 - (D) The two Redshift tables feed a [Google Looker Studio dashboard](https://lookerstudio.google.com/reporting/5fca6f58-4fe8-43ad-868c-a36d7ae87dd6), visualizing the trend in average hourly speed in the past week, and the last recorded positions of the ISS in the past three days. **Note that due to the cost of maintaining the Redshift Serverless data warehouse, the dashboard is currently fed by static csv files exported from the Redshift tables before I took down the warehouse.**

-The instructions below will deploy all necessary AWS assets + IAM roles / policies required for this project to your AWS account.

 ## Pre-requisites:
 1. **Docker engine set-up locally**: https://docs.docker.com/engine/install/